rkt/rkt/Documentation/configuration.md

 The `credentials` field holds the necessary data to authenticate against the Docker registry.
 This field must be specified and cannot be empty.

 Currently, Docker registries only support basic HTTP authentication, so `credentials` has two subfields - `user` and `password`.
 These fields must be specified and cannot be empty.
 For registries like [AWS ECR](https://aws.amazon.com/ecr/) tools may be used to obtain credentials and registry endpoints.
 For example, use `aws ecr get-login` to fetch login credentials when using AWS.
+Please keep in mind that when using ECR the credentials will expire and will need to be refreshed.

 Some popular Docker registries: